vfonov/vfonov.github.io/CV_industry.md

 permalink: /cv_ind/
 ---
 ### Summary
-Researcher and software developer with more than 15 years of experience in image processing and medical image analysis.
+Researcher and software developer with more than 15 years of experience in researching and implementing novel methods for image processing and medical image analysis.
+With strong background in applied mathematics and computer science.
+Expert knowledge in image analysis methods for MRI and computer vision.
+Developed methods for diagnostics of neurological diseases and tracking normal development of the human brain.
+Consulting for adaptation of develed methods for use in clinical trials for drug development.
+Co-authered more then 100 academic papers.

 ### Skills
-Scientific writing; data analysis using **R, Python**; machine learning with **scikit-learn, torch**; software development with **C, C++, Python, Lua, Perl, SQL**; linux system administration; embedded software development; linux kernel driver development
+data analysis using **R, Python**; machine learning with **scikit-learn**;deep learning with  **torch**; software development with **C, C++, Python, Lua , Perl, Ruby**

 ### Work Experience
-* *Jul 2008 - present* **Research Associate**, McConnell Brain Imaging Centre, Montreal Neurological Institute, McGill University, Montreal Canada
+* *Jul 2005 - present* Research Associate, **McConnell Brain Imaging Centre, Montreal Neurological Institute, McGill University**, Montreal Canada
+   * developed methods and software for medical imaging analysis of large population studies
+   * participated in open competitions for methods of Alzheimer's disesas diagnosis and MRI segmentation
+   * maintained open source image processing toolkit
-   * development of image processing methods and software for medical imaging data analysis; maintenance of MRI image processing toolkit <https://github.com/BIC-MNI/>; assistance in supervising MSc and PHd students in biomedical engineering
+   * supervised research work of MSc and PHd students in biomedical engineering
+   * co-authored more then 100 academic paper, current citation index (scopus) h=23
-* *Nov 2009 - present* **MRI Acquisition & Analysis Expert**, NeuroRx Research, Montreal Canada
+* *Nov 2009 - present* MRI Acquisition & Analysis Expert, **NeuroRx Research**, Montreal Canada
-   * integration of MRI image processing tools for data analysis of clinical trials for pharmaceutical industry
+   * integrated MRI image processing tools for data analysis in clinical trials for pharmaceutical industry
-* *Sep 2013 - present* **Owner, Director, CEO** VSFC consultants Inc., Montreal Canada
-   * consulting for MRI data analysis, linux system administration services
-* *Jul 2005 - Jul 2008* **Postdoc**, McConnell Brain Imaging Centre Montreal Neurological Institute, McGill University, Montreal Canada
-   * development of image processing methods and software for MRI scan analysis
+   * consulted for image processing techniques
-* *Nov 2003 - Jun 2005* **Scientist**, Innovative Scientific Solutions Inc, Dayton OH USA
+* *Nov 2003 - Jun 2005* Research Scientist, **Innovative Scientific Solutions Inc**, Dayton OH USA
-   * research and development of image analysis algorithms for optical measurements in aerodynamic experiments; development of data acquisition systems
+   * developed image processing methods and software tools for optical measurements in aerodynamic experiments
+   * participated in design and development of data acqusition hardware
+   * co-authored
-* *2000 - Oct 2003* **R&D Engineer**, Edgewood Technologies Corporation, USA
+* *2000 - Oct 2003* R&D Engineer, **Edgewood Technologies Corp**, USA
-    * algorithm researcher and development for PSP, TSP and PIV applications in aerodynamic experiments
+    * developed software for optical measurements in aerodynamic experiments
-* *2001 - 2002* **System Administrator**, E-corner Internet Cafe, Edinburgh UK
-    * linux system administration, technical support
-* *1994 - 1999* **Software Developer**, Central Aero-hydrodynamic Institute - TsAGI, Moscow Reg.
-Russia
-    * scientific image processing/data acquisition software development
-* *1993 - 1994* **Software Developer**, Tver Universal Bank, Moscow Russia
-    * user interface developement for banking software in DOS environment

 ### Education
-* *1999-2003* Heriot Watt University (UK) **Ph.D.**, Digital Image Processing & Optical Measurements
+* *1999-2003* Heriot Watt University (UK) **Ph.D.** in Digital Image Processing
-* *1998-1999* Moscow Institute of Physics and Technology (Russia) **M.Sc.**, Applied Physics & Mathematics
-* *1994-1998* Moscow Institute of Physics and Technology (Russia) **B.Sc.**, Applied Physics & Mathematics
+* *1994-1999* Moscow Institute of Physics and Technology (Russia) **M.Sc.** in Applied Physics & Mathematics
 * Academic CV: [http://www.ilmarin.info/cv/](http://www.ilmarin.info/cv/)

 ### Languages